MeOwlei/MuVi/README.md

 A Music Visualizer inspired by [Musializer](https://github.com/tsoding/musializer)

 > [!WARNING]
 > NOT Compeleted.
-Only works on Lixus
+Only works on Linux

 ## Quick Start